 1. Students will perform competently in the clinical arena.

-Outcome#1: Students will adapt positioning skills for trauma patients.
+- Outcome#1: Students will adapt positioning skills for non-routine patients.